-Society guidelines for community acquired pneumonia).
-The currently understood predictors associated with COVID-19 mortality at the time of hospital admission are older age (OR 1.1; 95% CI 1.03-1.17 per year increase), higher sequential organ failure assessment (SOFA) score (OR 5.65; 95% CI 2.61-12.23) and d-dimer >1μg/ml (OR 18.42; 95% CI, 2.64-128.55).
-However, smoking, comorbidity, particularly hypertension, vascular disease, diabetes and male sex have been associated with poor outcome4-9.
-Prolonged illness and complications from respiratory infection are perhaps more common when NSAIDs are used, however no data in COVID-19 currently exist.
-Given NSAIDs have also been implicated in IBD flare, paracetamol is advocated as first line analgesia / antipyretic .
+To cite: Kennedy NA, Jones G-R, Lamb CA, et al. Gut Epub ahead of print: [please include Day Month Year]. doi:10.1136/ gutinl-2020-321244 sequential organ failure assessment score (OR 5.65; 95% CI 2.61 to 12.23) and d-dimer >1 $\mu$ g/mL (OR 18.42; 95% CI 2.64 to 128.55).
+However, smoking, comorbidity, particularly hypertension, vascular disease, diabetes and male sex have been associated with poor outcome.4-9 Prolonged illness and complications from respiratory infection are perhaps more common when non-steroidal anti-inflammatory drugs (NSAIDs) are used, but no data in COVID-19 currently exist.
+Given NSAIDs have also been implicated in IBD flare, paracetamol is advocated as firstline analgesia/antipyretic.

-At the of time writing, the Surveillance Epidemiology of Coronavirus Under Research Exclusion (SECURE)-IBD registry has reported 239 (54% male) cases of COVID-19 in IBD patients (137 CD, 94 UC, 5 IBD-U), of which 64 were hospitalised and 11 patients died.
-Seven patients were ventilated.
-Among the 11 patients that died, a range of medications were seen.
-Five patients were on mesalazine alone or no therapy, though all were aged 69 years or older.
-Four were on steroids alone or in combination.
-The youngest patient who died was 33 and was on combination therapy with adalimumab, azathioprine and prednisolone..
-The BSG, in line with the international Organization for the Study of IBD (IOIBD) and the European Crohn's and Colitis Organisation (ECCO) recommend that patients with IBD do not routinely stop their medication to prevent infection or adverse outcome with COVID-19.14,15
+At the time of writing, the Surveillance Epidemiology of Coronavirus Under Research Exclusion (SECURE)-IBD registry has reported 239 (54% male) cases of COVID-19 in IBD patients (137 CD, 94 UC, 5 IBD unclassified), of whom 64 were hospitalised and 11 patients died.
+Seven patients underwent ventilation.
+Among the 11 patients who died, a range of medications were seen; five patients were receiving mesalazine alone or no therapy, although all were aged 69 years or older; four were receiving steroids alone or in combination; and the youngest patient who died was 33 years and was receiving combination therapy with adalimumab, azathioprine and prednisolone.
+The British Society of Gastroenterology (BSG), in line with the International Organisation for the Study of IBD and the European Crohn's and Colitis Organisation, recommend that patients with IBD do not routinely stop their medication to prevent infection or adverse outcome with COVID-19.14 15